 The Scottish Government is supporting home ownership by helping people to become homeowners where it is affordable for them over the long term.

-The Help to Buy (Scotland) scheme aims to help stimulate Scotland's house-building industry and to help people to buy a new build home in Scotland from a home builder who has been approved to participate in the scheme.
+The Help to Buy (Scotland) scheme was launched on 27 September 2013 by the Deputy First Minister Nicola Sturgeon with the aim to help stimulate Scotland's house-building industry and to help people to buy a new build home in Scotland from a home builder who has been approved to participate in the scheme.
+The scheme provides funding for properties completed between 27 September 2013 and 31 March 2016

 What is Help to Buy (Scotland)?